 Ruth doesn’t know the truth of how their mother died.
 (Granted, neither does Louise — she only has suspicions based on what she saw.)

 The sisters visit their father for Easter lunch, and Louise reveals what she knows about her mother’s death.
 Alette tried to leave their alcoholic father and got caught.
 They got into a nasty fight; Louise ran away to her friend’s house.
 The next morning, she returned and Alette was dead.
 Frank claimed she had a stroke.
 But some things didn’t quite add up.

-Completely forgetting about the three roses from Aunt Mollie’s grave, I followed Louise’s lead and let her take the reigns as I wrote this scene:
+Completely forgetting about the three roses from Aunt Mollie’s grave, I followed Louise’s lead and let her take the reins as I wrote this scene:

 They didn’t speak as [Louise] led them deeper into the woods.
 They must’ve walked a mile before they reached their destination: a moss-covered tree stump at the far edge of a clearing with a cross carved deep into its weathered rings.
 At its base bloomed a rosebush.

 I stopped in my tracks upon typing the word “rosebush.”
 It was that high we writers relish: when the lightbulb clicks, when the long-awaited revelation comes, when another piece of the puzzle is complete.

 Louise could’ve planted anything there.
 But she planted roses.

 Synchronicity.
 Serendipity.
 Answered prayers.
 Stars aligning.
 The law of attraction.

 “Sub rosa,” I muttered to myself, awed.
 Anything under the roses must remain secret.
 And the sisters never discover the truth about their mother’s murder.

 Sure, synchronicity works in mysterious ways.
 That’s why it’s so inspiring.
 But that doesn’t mean we can’t cultivate synchronicity in our writing lives.